suriyadeepan/suriyadeepan.github.io/_posts/2016-08-23-what-happened.markdown

 ## RF planning tool for Mesh Networks

 This is a relatively recent development.
-We are building an RF planning tool, similar to [CloudRF](https://cloudrf.com/), which is partly open.
+We are building an RF planning tool, a free alternative to [CloudRF](https://cloudrf.com/) (cloudrf is partly open).
 Check out this [video demonstration](https://www.youtube.com/watch?v=i-pcIFWOkpQ) by CloudRF, to understand what I mean by RF planning.
 Our code is hosted here : [pymeshnet/FreeRF](https://gitlab.com/pymeshnet/FreeRF/).
 The infographics created by Ganesh, will speak louder than my words.

 ![](https://crabgrass.riseup.net/assets/322193/RF+Planning+%26+Link+Budgeting+3.png)
 ![](https://crabgrass.riseup.net/assets/322195/RF+Planning+%26+Link+Budgeting+6.png)